- A3.1.8. Big data (production, storage, transfer)

 - Partenaires extérieurs: BRGM, Ifremer, SHOM

-- C. Prieur is co-advising the PhD thesis of Henri Mermoz Kouye, in the framework of the Inria-INRA collaboration.
+- C. Prieur is co-advising the PhD thesis of Henri Mermoz Kouye, in the framework of the Inria-INRA partnership.

 - F. Lemarié is associate editor of the Journal of Advances in Modeling Earth Systems (JAMES)